tracking-exposed/youtube.tracking.exposed/content/trexit.md

 We retrieved the information after each step across all scenarios.

 {{< entry
-    title="The following are the different tests that we performed:" text="Figure 1: Methodology for Data Collection " picture="/images/winter_met1.png"
+    title="The different tests designed and realized:"
+    text="1: Methodology for Data Collection "
-    type="center"
-    legend-image-url=""
+    picture="/images/winter_met1.png"
+    type="right"
 >}}

 {{< entry
-    title=""
-    text="Figure 2: Methodology for analysis of the finding" picture="/images/winter_met2.png"
+    text="2: Methodology for analysis of the finding" picture="/images/winter_met2.png"
     type="left"
-    legend-image-url=""
 >}}

 ### 3.2) Dataset